fablabnk/RVPCWorkshop/README.md

 ## Getting Started: Laying Out the Components

-Here is a summary - or Bill of Materials (BOM) - of all the components of the RVPC, in the recommended order of assembly that we will cover below
+Here is a summary - or Bill of Materials (BOM) - of all the components of the RVPC, in the recommended order of assembly.

+open up the bag, familiarise yourself with each component and check everything is there

 [table]